Home

 "Jamaica is a great place to live, but there's never enough money!"

 So I decided to try something that I would love, knew a lot about, and could do from home without disrupting my family life or my job as a teacher.
-All my life I've been in love with Jamaica, especially

 St. Elizabeth , where I was born.
 Now I'm happy to have a website telling you about sweet Jamdown from my perspective.

 I didn't know a thing about building a website when I started.
-Now I know a thing or two, thanks to a program called Site Build It (SBI), which I found by searching on the net.
+Now I know a thing or two, thanks to a program called Solo Build It (SBI), which I found by searching on the net.

 I hemmed, hawed, and hemmed some more, and finally mentioned it to someone I knew personally.
 To my surprise I found out she had recently started a website herself using SBI!